Homemade Cinnamon Rolls {Cinnabon Copycat}

 Cinnamon Roll Frosting

 After the homemade cinnamon rolls have baked and look like cinnamon heaven, it’s time to frost them.
-You can use a simple powdered sugar glaze or a store-bought fluffy white frosting if you’d like.
+Use a simple powdered sugar glaze or a store-bought fluffy white frosting.
 But we prefer our homemade cream cheese frosting.

 This frosting contains butter, powdered sugar, cream cheese and extract (either vanilla or maple).
 You could even throw in a touch of cinnamon to make a cinnamon glaze.
 We’ve done it all!

-You can add the icing while the rolls are warm and allow it to soak in, or if you’d like a pretty frosted look, spread the cream cheese icing on when the rolls are at room temperature.
+Spread the icing over the warm rolls and allow it to soak in, or for a pretty frosted look, spread the cream cheese icing on when the rolls are at room temperature.

 The best homemade cinnamon rolls ever!
-If you love gooey cinnamon buns, here’s the secret ingredient.
-Everyone raves about these homemade yeast rolls.
+If you love gooey cinnamon buns, THIS is the recipe with the secret ingredient that makes all the difference.

 Servings 12